 If you’re not currently prospecting for two hours every day, here’s your challenge: start tomorrow morning.
 Don’t wait until you have the perfect scripts memorized.
 Don’t wait until you’ve built the perfect call list.
 Don’t wait until you “feel ready.”
 Readiness is a myth.
 Action creates readiness.

 Block two hours on your calendar.
 Decide who you’ll call.
+Load your scripts from CloseDaily’s pre-built scripts library.
 Sit down, pick up the phone, and start dialing.
 Track your numbers.
 Do it again the next day.
 And the day after that.
 Within 30 days, you’ll have more conversations, more appointments, and more momentum than most agents build in their first year.

 Close something every day.
 Your 2-hour prospecting block is how you make that happen.